jacke121/tf-yolov2/README.md

 ## demo:

 ## todo:
+fixed out of GPU's memory while training, exhausted with tf.ConfigProto GPU options
 evaluate model and visualization with matplotlib
-using compute targets (groundtruth and mask) with cython to improve training speed
+using compute targets (groundtruth and mask) with cython to improve training speed using postprocess with cython to improve speed